nbernardes/snowflake/readme.md

 ## Differences from [blitzstudios/snowflake]

-This is a list of differences based on the internal usage at Avenue.
+This is a list of differences based on the internal usage in several of my projects.
 Most, if not all of these, have been made into pull requests.
-If and when they have been merged, we urge everyone to use [blitzstudios/snowflake]:
+If and when they have been merged, I urge everyone to use [blitzstudios/snowflake]:

 - Added support for an inline adapter.
 - [#5 - Adds semantic typing information](https://github.com/blitzstudios/snowflake/pull/5) - by [@Sonato](https://github.com/Sonato)